 38 Now as they went on their way, Jesus entered a village.
 And a woman named Martha welcomed him into her house.
 39 And she had a sister called Mary, who sat at the Lord’s feet and listened to his teaching.
 40 But Martha was distracted with much serving.
 And she went up to him and said, “Lord, do you not care that my sister has left me to serve alone?
 Tell her then to help me.”41 But the Lord answered her, “Martha, Martha, you are anxious and troubled about many things, 42 but one thing is necessary.
 Mary has chosen the good portion, which will not be taken away from her.”

 Martha was ‘distracted with much serving’.
 It’s not like Jesus caught her cheating on her taxes or starting a meth lab in her basement.
 Her desire to welcome Jesus was good, but at some point her preparations for his visit crossed the line and took her focus – ironically – off of Jesus.
-For many of us, our work, school, training or things like our phones lead us down the same road.
+For many of us, our work, school, training or a desire to get married can lead us down the same road.

 Martha let Jesus have it: ‘do you not care that my sister has left me to serve alone?’
 He was there, but she felt like Jesus was oblivious to the fact that she was doing all the work.
 I can identify.
 We’ve raised support for our ministry for 15 years now, and (nearly) every time our account gets low, I start to think God is on vacation.
 Where do you see this show up in your life?

-- We feel all alone.
 Martha felt like she had to shoulder all the work by herself.
 When we find ourselves thinking that it’s all up to us, it’s a sign that we’ve taken our eyes off of Jesus.
 Even if no one else is willing to help, God has promised that ‘he will not leave [us] or forsake [us]’.
 (Deuteronomy 31:6).